icons8/lunacy-docs/docs/about.md

 If you have experience with Sketch or Figma, you'll feel right at home in Lunacy.
 The <a href="https://lunacy.docs.icons8.com/interface/" target="_blank">interface</a> and <a href="https://lunacy.docs.icons8.com/basics/" target="_blank">basic features</a> are pretty similar.

-#### Full support for Sketch files and Figma import
+#### Support for .sketch and .fig files

 The default file format in Lunacy is [.free](https://github.com/icons8/free).

-However, Lunacy works natively with .sketch files.
-You can open, edit, and save them back into the `.sketch` format seamlessly.
-Lunacy can handle both the dusty kits from Sketchappsources and the latest versions of .sketch files.
+Lunacy works natively with `.sketch` files.
+You can open, edit, and save them back in the same format without extra steps.
+It handles everything from dusty kits from Sketchappsources to the latest versions.

-If you need to continue working on designs you made in Figma, <a href="https://lunacy.docs.icons8.com/interface/#importing-documents" target="_blank">import them</a> is as easy as copying the file link, then pressing `Ctrl + V` in Lunacy.
+You can also keep working on your Figma designs.
+Lunacy opens `.fig` files just as easily.

 #### No limitations